 There are 3 DFDL annotation elements associated with DFDL variables:

-dfdl:defineVariable - defines a variable.
+dfdl:defineVariable - defines a variable and creates a global instance of it.

-dfdl:newVariableInstance -
+dfdl:newVariableInstance - creates a scoped instance of a variable.

-dfdl:setVariable - assigns the value of a variable instance, which can be global .
+dfdl:setVariable - assigns the value of a variable instance, which can be global or scoped.

 Variables are defined at the top-level of a schema and have a specific simple type.

-A distinction is made between the variable as defined (name, type, default value), and an instance of the variable where a value can be stored.
+A distinction is made between the variable as defined, and an instance of the variable where a value can be stored.

 The dfdl:defineVariable annotation defines the name, type, and optionally default value for the variable.
 It is like defining a class of variables, instances of which will actually store values.
 The dfdl:defineVariable also introduces a single unique global instance of the variable.
-Additional instances are allocated in a stack-like fashion using dfdl:newVariableInstance which causes new instances to come into existence upon entry to a model group, and these instances go away on exit from the same.
+Additional instances may be allocated in a stack-like fashion using dfdl:newVariableInstance which causes new instances to come into existence upon entry to the scope of a model group, and these instances go away on exit from the same.

 DFDL variables only vary in the sense that different instances of the same variable can have different values.
 A single instance of a variable only ever takes on a single value.
 Each variable instance is a single-assignment location for a value.
 Once a variable instance's value has been read, it can never be assigned again.
 If it has not yet been assigned, and its default value has not been read, then a variable instance can be assigned once using dfdl:setVariable.

+Variables are used by referencing them in DFDL expressions by prefixing their QNames with '$'.

 More information about variables and how they work operationally is in Section 18.2 Variables.
 The remaining sub-sections of this section focus only on the variable-related DFDL annotations and their syntax.